The Power of Plant Based Protein Powder

 Finally, Healthline reports that pea protein has a tonne of benefits – from meeting many of your amino-acid requirements, being a source of iron and branched-chain amino acids, to helping reduce your calorie intake by 12 per cent if taken 30 minutes BEFORE eating pizza – for real.

 Pea protein contains all nine amino acids your body can’t create and, therefore, must obtain from a food source.
 However, it’s low in methionine, which you can source by eating poultry, pork, fish or beef, or, if vegetarian, eggs, or, if vegan, brown rice.
 Mixing pea protein with brown rice protein powder is another option to up methionine and the combination of pea protein and rice protein powder offers a pleasant texture.
-Or choose Earth Protein – the perfect blend of brown rice and pea protein.
+Or choose Earth Protein – the perfect blend of brown rice, pea and fava bean protein.

 The benefits of Pea Protein